act65/diy-uni-18/datasci.md

 * Classics: [An Overview of Statistical Learning Theory](http://www.mit.edu/~6.454/www_spring_2001/emin/slt.pdf), [A theory of the learnable](https://people.mpi-inf.mpg.de/~mehlhorn/SeminarEvolvability/ValiantLearnable.pdf)
 * PAC learning framework
 * Capacity and simplicity
-* Implicit biases

 Projects

 * Reproduce experiments from [High-dimensional dynamics of generalization error](https://arxiv.org/abs/1710.03667)
-* Iteratively construct a net<!-- saddle splitting network? -->
+* Compress/annotate XXX proof (Implicit biases)
-* Formulate a measure the complexity of a neural network. <!-- By non-linearity? -->
+* Add measure of complexity to tensorflow <!-- measure by non-linearity? -->
 * The patterns are a property of the data!!
 Visualise them...
 If we pick some decision boundaries on test data and overlay the test data we should be able to see where the boundaries wont generalise?
 Explore how margin effects accuracy.

 * Generalisation to different inputs.
 MINST - 1 vs 2 vs 3, ... (most autoencoders can over-generalise?!)
+* Iteratively construct a net<!-- saddle splitting network? -->
 <!-- * Searching through hypothesis space, ... -->
 <!-- Flat minima -->